 I am back home from my trip to Dubai and Beijing.
 Yes, I had been to Dubai three times and to Beijing twice before, but this time the circumstances of my stay in Beijing have been totally different than they were during my previous two visits.
-This time I wasn’t a traveller, just spending a few days in China’s capital before moving on to other places in the Middle Kingdom.
-This time I flew to Beijing for three main reasons: to check out job opportunities, to meet friends who I have made during my previous three trips across China and Tibet and because I love Beijing so much.
+This time I wasn’t a traveler, just spending a few days in China’s capital before moving on to other places in the Middle Kingdom.
+This time I flew to Beijing for three main reasons: to check out job opportunities, to meet friends who I have made during my previous three trips across China and Tibet, and because I love Beijing so much.

 WHAT SHOULD I SAY?

 Things were different this time than they were on my previous two visits and also different than I thought they would be, but I am so glad that I have done this trip, it has definitely been the right decision.
 I should have flown to Beijing already five or six months ago.

 Checking out job opportunities in Beijing

 As some of you might know I am considering teaching English in China for quite a while already.
 The idea came up after my second trip across the Middle Kingdom in April and May 2013 and was intensified by my third China trip in October and November 2013.
 Then I stumbled upon other Travel Blogs of people who were teaching English in China and I got in touch with a few of them.
 I also did more detailed research myself as well.

 After having visited several places and provinces in the Middle Kingdom I soon knew that if I decide to teach English in China, I would love to do so in Beijing.

 As I am a huge fan of checking out things locally instead of only applying online and waiting for a response, I decided to do so in Beijing as well and book a flight there.
 This is how I got a much sought-after internship at a german-Chilean newspaper in Santiago de Chile during my studies at university a few years ago, and I have also often made good experiences doing so when applying for jobs in Germany.